mratsim/weave/weave/channels/loop_promises_notifiers.md

 Due to the bounded worst-case performance of the binary-tree solution, I lean toward that.
 However, what if all the dependent tasks or a large contiguous proportion (half) are ready?
-It seems like a waste to back to the root of the tree every time I sense there is an optimization to be done
+It seems like a waste to back to the root of the tree every time.

+I sense there is an optimization to be done.
+For example, the search for promises could return [start, stop), the largest contiguous available promise range.
+This changes the costs to:
+- if n tasks are ready: cost is O(1)
+- if only 1 task is ever ready at a time: cost is O(n log(n)) (amortized over n checks, same as baseline)
+- if half the tasks are ready, none contiguous: cost is O(2 * n/2 log(n)) (2 costly instances of n/2 log(n) retrievals, same as baseline)
+- otherwise this can be significantly more efficient than the baseline o(n log(n)) cumulated cost

+It is however very important to keep memory usage bounded at O(n) as any increased memory usage will be scaled by the number of dependant tasks, i.e. introducing an extra int32 field doubles the memory requirement.
+If 2 tasks are dependant on that promise it's 4x the memory usage ...

+Even worse allocating/releasing memory from a random thread is probably the single biggest source of overhead in a multithreaded runtime (the main reason why LazyFlowvar allocated on the stack with `alloca` exist)
+Assuming we find a way to go from O(n log(n)) binary-tree access to O(log(n)), if the cost is O(2n) memory space, we win locally but will pay it dearly in memory management overhead.

 ## Implementation